boosh/django_recurring/docs/usage.rst

     used internally.
 However, you're also likely to want your own Timezone class with extra fields to show to your users.

-    You shouldn't associate the Timezone class in this package with your users, etc.
+    You shouldn't associate the Timezone class in this package with your users, etc. (and will need to translate between them in that case).

 .. _recalculating-occurrences: